psammarco/FreeBSD-thinJail-setup-my-way/setup.md

     exec.consolelog = "/jails/logs/thinjail1/console.log";
  }
  ```
-If all went well, a mount from the FreeBSD host with thinjail1 running should look as following
+Now, if all went well and our thinjail1 is up and running, a mount from the FreeBSD host will show a similar output to this:
 ```
 [admin@lockdown ~]$ mount |grep thinjail1
 /jails/structure/thinjail/base/12.1-RELEASE on /jails/mnt/thinjail1 (nullfs, local, read-only)